CSR Tools

 CSRD explained simply as an analogy

-Think of the Corporate Sustainability Reporting Directive (CSRD) as the recipe book for corporate sustainability
+Think of the Corporate Sustainability Reporting Directive (CSRD) as the recipe book for corporate sustainability:

 Just as a cookbook provides detailed instructions and ingredients for a dish, the CSRD specifies which "ingredients" (information) companies must include in their sustainability reports.
 The aim is to promote "delicious" (sustainable and socially responsible) corporate governance by providing clear and comparable "recipes" (reporting standards) for everyone.
 This allows "guests" (investors, stakeholders) to select and rate the "dishes" (companies) based on their "taste" (sustainability performance), encouraging the "kitchens" (companies) to develop "healthier" and "tastier" options.